 Going Low Contact With Your Narcissistic Mother If You Are Living In The Same House

 If dealing with a narcissistic mother is one thing, living with her can feel like a complete nightmare.
 If you live with your mother, consider the following tips.

 Consider Which Information You Want to Stop Sharing

 If you opt for a low contact approach, you may need to have an off-limits topics list.
-Off-topic items may include anything that’s overly sensitive, controversial, or emotionally-charged.
+Off-topic items may include overly sensitive, controversial, or emotionally charged items.

 Having these guidelines serves several benefits.
 First, it reduces your chances of becoming frustrated or overly reactive with your mother.